The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Evaluation and Analysis

 Next, we take a closer look at these results to explore moralization patterns across genres and to interpret common deviations between human and model-based annotation -- with the ultimate goal of informing linguistic and social-scientific analysis of moralizations in discourse.

-\paragraph{Annotation Setup.} To assess moralization detection challenges for both humans and LLMs, we selected a genre-balanced subset of 150 test instances (Test-150), annotated by five annotators with varying expertise: Expert 1 (project lead, >2 years), Experts 2 \& 3 (doctoral researchers, >1 year), and Student Assistant 1 \& 2 (few months of experience).
+\paragraph{Annotation Setup.} To assess moralization detection challenges for both humans and LLMs, we selected a genre-balanced subset of 150 test instances (Test-150), consisting of 73 moralizations and 77 NVIs.
+The subset was subsequently annotated by five annotators with varying levels of expertise: Expert 1 (project lead, >2 years), Experts 2 \& 3 (doctoral researchers, >1 year), and Student Assistant 1 \& 2 (few months of experience).
 This setup enabled analysis of how project familiarity -- and thus understanding of our definitions -- affects annotation consistency.
 All annotators received the same detailed prompts as the models and made binary yes/no moralization judgments (on the instance level).